 Yet, despite these shortcomings, we find some remarkable behavior on Noah's part.
-In Genesis 6:22 we read, "Noah did everything just as God commanded him."
-Noah was completely obedient to all God told him to do - an obedience that spanned decades.
+Noah was completely obedient to all God told him to do -an obedience that spanned decades.
 When Noah is first mentioned in the Bible, he was 500 years old (Genesis 5:32); he was 600 years old when the rains began (Genesis 7:6; 11).
-During those years, Noah built the ark exactly as God instructed, gathered all the animals and birds, and took his whole family into the ark, just as "the Lord commanded him" (Genesis 7:5).
+During those years, Noah built the ark exactly as God instructed, gathered all the animals and birds, and took his whole family into the ark, just as "the LORD commanded him" (Genesis 7:5).